jinrongstudyingpurposes-tech/market-mayhem-final-2/README.md

         "A11": "A11: Bad Advice — Penalty modifier.
 Your next Scenario round gain returns are halved.", "A12": "A12: Overconfidence — Double-edged risk modifier.
 Both your gains AND losses are doubled in the next Scenario.", "A15": "A15: Greed — Penalty modifier.
 Your total Scenario losses are doubled in the next triggered round.", "A16": "A16: Market Rumour — Choose a sector.
-All your holdings in that sector take double losses in the next Scenario."
+All your holdings in that sector take double losses in the next Scenario.", "A19": "A19: FOMO — Forces rapid sector entry investments.", "A11_TARGET": "Attack Target with Bad Advice: Halves their next scenario round gains.", "A12_TARGET": "Attack Target with Overconfidence: Doubles their next scenario gains and losses.", "A15_TARGET": "Attack Target with Greed: Doubles their next total scenario losses.", "A16_TARGET": "Attack Target with Market Rumour: Target takes double losses inside a selected sector."
     };

     // --- TRACKER RUNTIME VARIABLES ---
     let lobbyRoomCode = "";
+    let playerUsername = "";
     let globalMarketPrices = {};
     let ownedAssetInstances = [];
     let instanceIdCounter = 1001;
     let chosenProfile = null;
+    let lastExecutedScenarioKey = "";

     let activePlayerModifiers = { diversification: false, hedgeFunds: false, badAdvice: false, overconfidence: false, greed: false, marketRumourSector: null };
     let activeTransactionStaging = { type: "", cardId: "", instanceId: null, executionPrice: 0 };